arogozhnikov/eindex/README.md

 ## Discussions

-Use github discussions for this project https://github.com/arogozhnikov/eindex/discussions
+Use discussions at github for this project https://github.com/arogozhnikov/eindex/discussions